-Joey Nigro has been entertaining audiences as a singer most of her life in musicals, clubs, concerts and cabaret performances.
+JOEY NIGRO Joey has been entertaining audiences as a singer most of her life in musicals, clubs, concerts and cabaret performances.
 Her recordings and original songs have been featured on numerous radio and CD compilations.
-After graduating from Syracuse University’s S.I.
-Newhouse School of Communications with a degree in journalism, Joey worked in New York City before returning to Central New York.
-She was raised on Syracuse’s old North Side Italian American Community where she began interviewing immigrant forbears and second-generation Italian Americans in her family and writing about growing up Italian American.
-She is a charter trustee of the Landmark Theatre and has worked in workforce development for more than 30 years.
+After graduating from Syracuse University’s Newhouse School with a degree in journalism, Joey worked in New York City before returning to Central New York.
+She was raised on Syracuse’s old North Side Italian-American Community where she began interviewing immigrant forbears and second-generation Italian Americans in her family and writing about growing up Italian-American.
+She co-hosts Ciao! of Classic FM, Sundays at noon.

 JIM BATTAGLIA The other co-host of Ciao!, Jim was born in the Southern province of Calabria and raised in an Italian-American enclave on Syracuse’s Near Westside, where his parents established their home when he was two and a half years old.
 He is fluent in his first language, the Italian Calebrese dialect, and has toured Italy many times.
 He and his wife, Francine, have vacationed worldwide and are frequent visitors to his birthplace, the coastal village in Calabria.
 Jim graduated from CCBI with a degree in business and was the longtime manager of Nojaim’s Supermarket in Syracuse.
 He is a board member and past-president of the Greater Syracuse Sports Hall of Fame.